 If you have suffered from a neck problem for three months or more, your pain will be described as “chronic”.
 The pain may be severe or mild, constant or intermittent; these factors will determine the degree to which it affects your life.

 Precise causes of chronic neck pain are often difficult to determine.
-In more than 50 per cent of sufferers, it stems from the facet joints as a result of osteoarthritis, spondylosis, or a previous trauma such as a whiplash injury.
+In more than 50% of sufferers, it stems from the facet joints as a result of osteoarthritis, spondylosis, or a previous trauma such as a whiplash injury.
 If you have nerve-root pain, the most probable cause is a prolapsed disc.
-Less common causes of chronic neck pain include myofascial pain and, very rarely, cancer.
+Less common causes of chronic neck pain include myofascial pain.

 The physical risks of chronic neck pain are associated with the more serious conditions of major disc prolapse or cervical myelopathy leading to spinal cord compression.
-In rheumatoid disease, the neck can become unstable due to ligament damage.
 Other significant complications of chronic pain relate to its effect on your life, work, relationships, mood, and fitness.

 Treatment for Facet Joint Pain